This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 We all know that we need to limit screen time.
 But most people don’t know that we should be limiting the tech in our toys too.
 Why is that?
-Because electronic/battery operated toys do a lot of the thinking, talking, and problem solving for our kids.
-Why make animal sounds if the toy will make it for you?
+Because electronic/battery-operated toys do a lot of the thinking, talking, and problem-solving for our kids.
+Why make animal sounds if the toy will make them for you?
 Of course, this isn’t to say that all toys with batteries are bad.
-I just want to encourage you to incorporate more battery free toys into playtime.
+I just want to encourage you to incorporate more battery-free toys into playtime.

 This page contains affiliate links that allow me to earn a small commission if a purchase is made.
 This post is not sponsored and each item is selected based on personal preferences and experiences.

 Soft but stackable, this type of block is great for the younger toddler.
 I love that they are soft so I didn’t have to worry if my younger toddler tried chewing on them.
 They also have texture which is great for sensory play.
 We use these blocks to help with stacking, sorting, learning colors, and more.

 We love the Melissa & Doug Knob Puzzles.
 The puzzles help with fine motor and visual perception skills.
 I particularly like the house puzzle because it teaches colors, shapes, and objects.
 All of that in just one puzzle!

 It took my kids a bit to get interested in music.
 They still aren’t nuts about it like some kids are but I make sure music and singing are part of our daily routine.
 We have this really cute set that I picked up on a whim at Target.
 Melissa & Doug offer a variety of musical toys too.

 I don’t know any kids that don’t like to push around cars and trucks.
 We have an assortment of vehicles that don’t make any sound and they still get played with all the time.
 I like to purchase the Green Toys vehicles which is like doing two good things at once.
 Battat also makes some really great ones two.